 Below I share my personal experience in Quebec City and a few recommendations on what to do and where to go while visiting.

-I visited Quebec City back in February 2019, and found it to be a fantastic time to explore!
+I visited Quebec City back in February 2019 and more recently in early February of this year, and found it to be a fantastic time of the year to explore!
 From January to late March, there are so many activities to take part in.
 Canadians truly know how to make the best out of the snowy weather.

 When I first arrived in Quebec City, I took an exhilarating zip down this toboggan run and it only cost me a little over $3.
 There's also an option to pay $10 for four consecutive runs and even pair your trip with a warm and delicious cup of hot cocoa for just a bit extra.